nallen05/old-norse/bifrost/README.md

   - The terminal must support SGR mode (required for larger grid size).
   - To use mouse tracking features, the terminal must support XTERM mouse tracking protocol.
 (This isn't part of the official ANSI standard but is widely adopted as defacto standard & supported by most modern terminal emulators.)
 - Bifrost is implementation-dependent on SBCL.
+- Bifrost requires the following Quicklisp-available libraries:
+  - TRIVIAL-RAW-IO - Used to put the terminal into raw mode, bypassing line buffering so that individual keystrokes and escape sequences can be read immediately

 # Quick start playbook